December 18, 2020

 Looking back at 2020 – achievements unlocked for the games hotspot Hamburg

 It has been a year of trials when it comes to new approaches for online events and new formats to replace physical events.
 Gamecity Hamburg has broken new ground in facilitating workshops, events, and new programs online and we are happy with the way our plans worked out.
+We look back on twelve months in which more achievements for Hamburg’s vibrant games industry have been unlocked than ever before.

 Launch of new Prototype Funding 2020